ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/style.md

 All functions and methods should contain documentation using Doxgyen.

-You can use <a href="http://sourceforge.net/projects/astyle/files/" target="_blank">Artistic Style (AStyle)</a> to format your code.
+You can use [Artistic Style (AStyle)](http://sourceforge.net/projects/astyle/files/) to format your code.
 Use the command-line switch to select the correct style and point to the file you want to edit:

 ```
 astyle.exe --style=kr --indent=spaces=4 --indents-switches $(full_path_to_file)